c-huang-tty/backup.github.io/_posts/2021-01-06-blog-post-title-from-file-name.md

 Notes

 - As a reference is not an object, we can't define a reference to a reference.
-- The type of a reference and the object to which it refers to must be the same.
+- The type of a reference and the object to which it refers to must be the same (__except__ references to const and classes related by interitance).
 - A reference may be bound only to an object, not to a literal or to the result of a more general expression.

 ---